What should I expect from the Global Assessment?

-What do you look at during the assessment?
+What is looked at during the assessment?

 - General intellectual functioning, looking at both nonverbal and verbal ways of learning and how quickly they process information